-1.2.3 Solvers
+1.2.4 Solvers

 You need at least one of the solvers supported by Pyomo installed.
-CPLEX or Gurobi are recommended for large problems, and have been confirmed to work with Calliope.
+CBC (open-source) or Gurobi (commercial) are recommended for large problems, and have been confirmed to work with Calliope.
 Refer to the documentation of your solver on how to install it.